-8.10 Sketch the Lewis dot structure of BH_3CO molecule by showing the formal 3.0pt charges.

-8.11 Which of the statements given in the answer sheet is observed in the C-O bond 2.0pt of a CO molecule upon the bond formation between BH3 and CO ?
+- 8.10 Sketch the Lewis dot structure of BH3CO molecule, showing the formal charges.
+3.0pt - 8.11 Which of the statements given in the answer sheet is observed in the C-O bond 2.0pt of a CO molecule upon the bond formation between BH3 and CO ?
 Tick the correct box.